 "So, what are you doing after school?"
 Alice asked me as she threw a quick glance at Angela.

 "I don't know.
 Nothing, I guess."

 "Well, a few of us are gonna hang out over to my place after school," Alice said.
 "We usually just hang out for a few hours, listen to music…" she lowered her voice, "… have a beer."

 I nodded slowly.
 "Who's going?"

-"Well," Alice said, looking around the gym, "usually its just Angela, Rosalie, Emmett, um… Eric, Mike, Jasper and Edward.
+"Well," Alice looked thoughtful as she glanced around the gym, "mainly its just our usual crowd.
 You know, the gang from lunch."